StuyPulse/StuyLib/README.md

 changes that could just be added to the robot instead.

-## Where to find the .jar files and java docs
+## Where to find the .jar files

-You shall find all the .jar files and their corrisponding javadocs on the [release page](https://github.com/StuyPulse/StuyLib/releases).
+You shall find all the .jar files on the [release page](https://github.com/StuyPulse/StuyLib/releases).

-## Notable Utilitys

-### File
-   - CSVReader.java <- Reads CSV Files
-   - CSVWriter.java <- Writes CSV Files

-### Input
-   - Gamepad.java <- Gets Gamepad Input

-### Misc
-   - LambdaButton.java <- Easily Create Buttons with Lambdas

-### Network
-   - Limelight
-     - Limelight.java <- Interact with Limelight
-     - Filters.java <- Bluebox Filtering for Limelight

 ## Rules for Code Submission